Essential foods, missed opportunities: What prevents Ethiopian children from eating nutritious animal-source foods?

 How was the study conducted?

-Researchers conducted field interviews in the in the urban, peri-urban, and rural villages of Bahir Dar and Debre Birhan towns in the Amhara region of Ethiopia, alongside an analysis of the latest available data from the Ethiopian Demographic and Health Survey which provided a more robust context for the research.
+Researchers conducted field interviews in the urban, peri-urban, and rural villages of Bahir Dar and Debre Birhan towns in the Amhara region of Ethiopia, alongside an analysis of the latest available data from the Ethiopian Demographic and Health Survey which provided a more robust context for the research.
 They engaged a diverse range of participants, including mothers, caregivers, community leaders, and health experts.

 This combination of quantitative data and qualitative narratives not only revealed the challenges families face but also highlighted the cultural dynamics influencing dietary choices.